JasonKessler/scattertext/README.md

 Common terms among adjacent corners of the square are also listed.

-An HTML-rendered square is accompanied by a scatterplot.
+An HTML-rendered square is accompanied by a scatter plot.
 Points on the plot are terms.
 The x-axis is the Z-score of the association to one of the opposed concepts.
 The y-axis is the Z-score how associated a term is with the neutral set of documents relative to the opposed set.
 A point's red-blue color indicate the term's opposed-association, while the more desaturated a term is, the more it is associated with the neutral set of documents.

-I'll expand this section later, but want to get this idea in circulation.

 ```python
 import scattertext as st